superlinked/VectorHub/docs/articles/kg_ontologies.md

 An LLM is basically a compression of the web.
 The LLM reads docs on web, and tries to do next word prediction.
 It looks back using the transformer model to see how one word relates to another, and creates embedding vectors that are like coordinates.

 A vector is like a coordinate - e.g., the coordinate for “king” will “zoom” me to the coordinate position for “king”.
 But I can also take the embedding vector for king, take away the embedding vector for “man”, and add the embedding vector for “woman”, and this new coordinate will now zoom me to the position of queen.
 This is a very powerful way of representing these terms.
-But this is a continuous space; the coordinate (vector) will take me *roughly (not precisely)* to the relevant area of the vector space.
+It lets us capture and quantify relationships between data points when the data and relationships aren't explicitly defined - such as in natural language text or images.
+But the vector space is a continuous one; the coordinate (vector) will take me only *roughly (not precisely)* to the relevant area of the vector space.

-So how does the representation of data in a Knowledge Graph (KG) differ from the representation of data in an LLM?
+So how does the representation of data in a Knowledge Graph differ from the representation of data in an LLM?

 ### KGs and discrete knowledge representation

-LLMs represent data (mostly text) continuously.
-Vector embeddings in LLMs are continuous, fuzzy.
+Vector embeddings in LLMs are "fuzzy."
 “One fact or concept flows into the next in a continuous multi-dimensional space.”
 LLMs are powerful, flexible, but not always reliable, and ultimately incomprehensible.
 KGs, on the other hand, are precise and discrete.
 KGs make each data item into a distinct node, and connections between data items into discrete edges.
 KGs are less flexible than LLMs, but they are **reliable and explicable**.

 ![Schema.org representation of Queen, and general KG representation](../assets/use_cases/schema.org-queen-KG-general.png/)